entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 : Used for object detection.
 The entire object is represented by a single feature vector, as opposed to many feature vectors representing smaller parts of the object.
 The HOG person detector uses a sliding detection window which is moved around the image.
 At each position of the detector window, a HOG descriptor is computed for the detection window.
 This descriptor is then shown to the trained SVM, which classifies it as either “person” or “not a person”.
 : To recognize persons at different scales, the image is subsampled to multiple sizes.
 Each of these subsampled images is searched.

+Homography
+: An 8-d metric for similarity between images.
+It assumes only rotational change from the oberserver's POV (n

 HOOF (Histogram of Oriented Optical Flow)
 : ?